OfficeDev/outlook-dev-docs/docs/rest/recurrence-rules.md

 ### Weekly

-The weekly recurrence pattern is used when an event should repeat on the same day or days of the week, based on the number of weeks between each set of occurrences.
+The weekly recurrence pattern causes an event to repeat on the same day or days of the week, based on the number of weeks between each set of occurrences.

 #### Relevant properties